mendix/docs/content/en/docs/refguide/mobile/using-mobile-capabilities/local-notifications/local-notif-data.md

     {{< figure src="/attachments/howto/mobile/native-mobile/implementation/notifications/local-notif-parent/local-notif-data/first-guid-action.png" alt="first guid action"   width="500"  >}}

 16. Click **OK**.
-17. Drag and drop this nanoflow onto your app's **Home_Native** page to create a button which calls it, and name the button *Pass GUID to Notification*:
+17. Drag this nanoflow onto your app's **Home_Native** page to create a button which calls it, and name the button *Pass GUID to Notification*:

     {{< figure src="/attachments/howto/mobile/native-mobile/implementation/notifications/local-notif-parent/local-notif-data/pass-guid-button.png" alt="guid button"   width="500"  >}}

 Good job!
 When a user taps a notification from the **Pass GUID to Notification** button, they will now be brought to the **DetailTestEntity** page.
 Next you will create a nanoflow which receives **notificationEntity** as a parameter, retrieves an object via this parameter, and passes the object to a page.

 1. Make a new nanoflow named *ON_tapNotification*.
-2. Drag and drop a parameter onto your nanoflow.
+2. Drag a parameter onto your nanoflow.
 3. Click **Data Type** > **Select**.
 Click **Notification**, then click **Select**.
 4. Fill **Name** in as *notificationEntity*.
 5. Click **OK**:

     {{< figure src="/attachments/howto/mobile/native-mobile/implementation/notifications/local-notif-parent/local-notif-data/notif-entity.png" alt="guid button" >}}

-6. Drag and drop a JavaScript action call onto your nanoflow.
+6. Drag a JavaScript action call onto your nanoflow.
 7. Double-click the JavaScript action call, then click **Select**.
 8. Type *GetObjectByGuid* into the search field, click that action, then click **Select**.
 9. Click **TestEntity** and then click **Select**.